 A full-time tenured faculty member is eligible to participate in the Voluntary Phased Separation Program if, as of the date his or her phased separation would commence under the Voluntary Phased Separation Program, he or she is at least 55 years of age and has completed at least 10 academic years of full-time employment at the University.
 Faculty who occupy full-time administrative positions are not eligible for the program until they vacate the administrative position.
 Thus, phased separation will be only for those performing teaching, research, and service duties under faculty appointment.
-(The Board of Visitors reserves the right, in appropriate situations deemed to be in the best interests of the University, to disregard the requirement of a faculty appointment.)
+(The Provost and Vice President for Academic Affairs reserves the right, in appropriate situations deemed to be in the best interests of the University, to disregard the requirement of a faculty appointment.)